-The main press day at the Geneva Motor Show (Tuesday 3 March this year) is wall-to-wall with media types, along with some privileged insiders and their bratty kids who get to see all the cars before the commoners are allowed in on Thursday.
+The main press day at the Geneva motor show is wall-to-wall with media types, along with some privileged insiders and their bratty kids who get to see all the cars before the commoners are allowed in on Thursday.
 They are all falling over one another to catch glimpses of tablecovers being whipped off cars that have (almost always) already been shown on the internet a week ago on various automotive websites.

 A Bentley concept had been expected, but no details had been disclosed.
 The Aston, however, was a bigger surprise, and also the winner of the ‘Most Niches Covered By One Car’ award (which I just made up).
 It’s a GT!
 It’s a crossover!
 It’s an electric vehicle!
 It’s all wheel drive!
 It’s a bird!
 It’s a plane!
 It also looks like the result of a DB9 mating with a Nissan Juke, but Aston seemed pretty proud of it anyway.